 • After you assess your current performance, you can make necessary adjustments.
 This might be altering existing processes or adding new components to your supply chain.
 Keeping up with changing needs in the market is key to staying competitive and being prepared for any unexpected events that may arise.

-• It’s important to periodically re-evaluate your supply chain strategies.
+• It’s important to re-evaluate your supply chain strategies periodically.
 Analyzing the data from your operations helps identify the latest trends and reduce costs.
 Especially helpful in uncertain times.